 Nicholas Wawryk (chemistry concentration)

 Nicholas worked at the University of Alberta in the Division of Analytical and Environmental Toxicology under Dr. Xing-Fang Li, a well-regarded researcher in the field of Disinfection By-Products (DBPs).
 DBPs are formed when natural organic matter reacts with chlorine during the disinfection process.
 Nicholas worked on developing a method to determine the concentration of the artificial sweetener aspartame and its degradation products in prepared foodstuffs.
 These degradation products may produce DBPs.
 He used HighPerformanceLiquid Chromatography tandem Mass Spectrometry, an instrument he was introduced to at King’s.
 He also learned sample preparation techniques and improved his skills in conducting literature reviews and writing proposals.
-Nicholas also helped gather and sort literature for a review on DBPs in swimming pools the lab is writing.
+Nicholas also helped gather and sort literature for a review on DBPs in swimming pools.
 Nicholas attended various presentations and lectures in the Faculty of Medicine and Dentistry which gave him a broader perspective on the research occurring at the University of Alberta.
 This internship improve Nicholas' practical lab skills, an invaluable skill for the workplace, while making useful connections for future endeavours.

 Samuel Vriend (biology concentration)

 Samuel completed his internship by working for the Government of Alberta as a wildfire crew member based in the Peace River wildfire management area.
 His job included wildfire suppression, helicopter patrols, fire smarting, public outreach, and extensive training.
 Samuel learned many skills in training and on the job.
 These included suppression techniques, chainsaw proficiency, pump setup, mapping and GPS, hover exit/entrance proficiency, helicopter safety, radio communications, and ATV operations.
 Through his internship, Samuel gained certification as a wildland firefighter through the Canadian Interagency Forest Fire Centre.
 Additional certification was obtained in air-to-ground radio communications, level two chainsaw operation, wildfire origins investigation, and basic ATV operation.
 Samuel was part of a seven-person Helitack crew responsible for initial attack on newly discovered fires.
-In August, his Helitack crew was added to a 20-person unit crew and sent to fight the British Columbia wildfires near the town of Vanderhoof.
+In August, his Helitack crew was added to a 20-person crew and sent to fight the British Columbia wildfires near Vanderhoof.
 Overall, Samuel had a summer filled with adventure and new experiences.

 Joel Knoop (biology concentration)